-The number of shares of Common Stock that the Selling Securityholders can sell into the public markets pursuant to this prospectus greatly exceeds the Company's public float.
+The number of shares of Common Stock that the Selling Securityholders can sell into the public markets pursuant to this prospectus may greatly exceed the Company's public float.
 As a result, the resale of the shares of Common Stock pursuant to this prospectus, or the perception that such resales may occur could cause a significant decline in the trading price of the Common Stock, even though not all of the shares of Common Stock held by the Selling Securityholders are eligible for immediate resale.
-This impact may be heightened by the fact that Sponsor purchased the 5,494,600 Founder Shares and 250,000 Promote Forward Purchase Shares (71, 391 of which are covered by this registration statement, and 178,609 were registered for resale on the Prior Registration Statement) at prices that are significantly below the current trading price of the Company's shares of Common Stock of \$2.75, as of February 7, 2024 as reported by Nasdaq.
+This impact may be heightened by the fact that Sponsor purchased the 5,494,600 Founder Shares and 250,000 Promote Forward Purchase Shares (71, 391 of which are covered by this registration statement, and 178,609 were registered for resale on the Prior Registration Statement) at prices that are significantly below the current trading price of the Company's shares of Common Stock of \$2.26, as of January 31, 2024.
 See "Risk Factors - The Selling Securityholders can earn a positive rate of return on their investment in our Common Stock, even if other stockholders experience a negative rate of return on their shares" below for information regarding the purchase prices applicable to the Selling Securityholders' shares and their potential to profit on certain shares even at the present market price."

-The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus represents approximately 90.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash, and approximately 1,576.5% of our publicly owned shares.
+The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus represents approximately 90.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash (with 19.7% of our outstanding shares owned by the Sponsor and 72.3% owned by BTC International).
 The Sponsor also owns an additional 1,035,913 share of Common Stock that are registered for resale pursuant to the Prior Registration Statement.
-Combining these additional shares with the shares that may be offered for resale pursuant to this prospectus, the total number of shares that the Selling Securityholders may offer for resale is approximately 94.3% of our outstanding shares of Common Stock, and 1,635.3% of our publicly owned shares.
+Taking into account these additional shares, the Sponsor owns approximately 22.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash (and together with the other Selling Shareholders, the total shares owned is approximately 94.3% of our outstanding shares of Common Stock).
 This amount greatly exceeds our public float, and as a result, the resale of our shares of Common Stock pursuant to this prospectus and the Prior Registration Statement, or the perception that such sales may occur, may cause a significant decline on the trading price of our Common Stock, even though 27,546,964 of our shares of Common Stock, representing approximately 91.3% of our shares, are subject to restrictions on resale until the earlier of (i) November 29, 2024 (the one-year anniversary of the Closing) and (ii) the date on which the Company consummates a liquidation, merger, capital stock exchange, reorganization, or other similar transaction which results in all of the Company's stockholders having the right to exchange their shares of Common Stock for cash, securities or other property, unless such restrictions are earlier waived.
-For additional information regarding the restriction on sale of shares of Common Stock by the Sponsor and BTC International, see "Plan of Distribution" Lock-up Restrictions" in this prospectus.
+For additional information regarding the restriction on sale of shares of Common Stock by the Sponsor and BTC International, see "Plan of Distribution - Lock-up Restrictions" in this prospectus.